Transit in Milwaukee Looking Forward to Upgrades

 Milwaukee County Transit System Managing Director Lloyd Grant says his story starts with his parents.

-In the 1940s his parents moved from a farming community in the South to Milwaukee, Wis.
-They raised nine kids in poverty and with respect for discipline, education, hard work, community and family.
+In the 1940s, his parents moved from a farming community in the South to Milwaukee, Wisc.
+They raised nine kids in poverty and raised them with respect for discipline, education, hard work, community and family.

 They started a dry-cleaning business in Milwaukee with about $26 and ran it for about 38 years before they retired.
 Grant says he helped his parents operate the business until he went off to college.
 “I think that experience gave me an advantage of working with the community, understanding the importance of good customer service … and in the importance of giving back to the community.”

-He’s been a part of the transit system for just more than 28 years in various capacities, including manager of equipment engineering, director of labor relations, equal employment opportunity officer and disadvantaged enterprise officer.
+He’s been a part of the Milwaukee County transit system for just more than 28 years in various capacities, including manager of equipment engineering, director labor relations, equal employment opportunity officer and disadvantaged enterprise officer.

 “What I found out after I became a member of the MCTS family is that people actually come here and grow roots; they stay and they don’t go away,” he says.
 “There are many employees that have 30, 35 years of service with the organization which I think is something rare to find in our community.